OGrocketa/gradioChat/README.md

 poetry run python main.py
 ```

-2. Open your web browser and navigate to the URL shown in the terminal (typically http://localhost:7860)
+2. Open your web browser and navigate to the URL shown in the terminal (http://localhost:7860)

 ## Adding Custom Crews